Confirmed to speak:

 - Tania Tirraoro FRSA, Founder & Founder, Special Educational Needs Jungle

 - Amelia Roberts, Deputy Director, UCL Institute of Education

 - Darryl Morgan, Headteacher, The Ridgeway Community School

 - Rona Tutt OBE, SEND Specialist and former President, NAHT

-- Penny Barrett, Executive Headteacher, The Bridge School and The Bridge Integrated Learning Space
+- Dr Penny Barrett, Executive Headteacher, The Bridge School and The Bridge Integrated Learning Space

 As local authorities and schools complete their transition to the new SEND system, facilitated by a £29 million funding boost recently announced by the DfE, attention is turning as to how to ensure outstanding provision for all pupils who need it and how best to evidence that to inspectors.

-Attend this Westminster Briefing for a full update on the latest developments and an inspection briefing from Matthew Barnes, Specialist Advisor (SEND), Ofsted.
+Attend this Westminster Briefing for a full update on the latest developments in SEND policy.
 Special focus will be paid to strategies looking at those on SEN Support as well as EHCPs and how schools can ensure appropriate support for all pupils who need it.

 Key issues to be addressed:

 - Completing transition to the new SEND system: new funding for councils